Site icon Vern Bender

 8. A few, large Jupiter-mass planetary neighbors in large circular orbits

-9. Outside spiral arm of galaxy
+9. The outside spiral arm of the galaxy

 10. Near co-rotation circle of galaxy, in circular orbit around galactic center